kameshsampath/gloo-edge-eks-a-demo/docs/blog.md

 As part of this section we will create an Gloo *Upstream* that will allow the Virutal Service to talk to AWS Lambda via Gloo Edge Gateway,

 !!! important
-    If you are default region is other than `us-east-1`, ensure to set the value for `$AWS_DEFAULT_REGION` to before running the upstream create command.
+    If you are default region is other than `us-east-1`, ensure to set the value for `$AWS_DEFAULT_REGION` to the region of your choice before running the upstream create command.

 ``` shell
 glooctl create upstream aws \